Okarito is a small peaceful village on the western sea coast of the South Island.

 Andris’ study of Okarito residents from 2007 is on display on the walls of Donovan’s Store also; hang around for a music gig and you’ll get to see them.

 Our village hosts many concerts throughout the year, mainly in summer.
-On average, about once every two weeks of the summer there’s a touring band or artist playing at Donovan’s Store in the evening; artists we’ve had here include perennial favourites The Eastern (Okarito’s kind of a second home for Adam McGrath – just not sure where his first home is), Ezza Rose, The Bads, Great North, Robert Scott, Tiny Ruins … even Don McGlashan.
+On average, about once every two weeks of the summer there’s a touring band or artist playing at Donovan’s Store in the evening; artists we’ve had here include perennial favourites The Eastern (Okarito’s kind of a second home for Adam McGrath – just not sure where his first home is), Paul Ubana Jones, The Bads, Great North, Robert Scott, Tiny Ruins … even Don McGlashan.
 It’s a long and impressive list!

 Proceeds from the gigs usually go towards the artist, but with a capacity of only about 40 at Donovan’s, these aren’t stadium gigs.
 Music with love.